PetterBomban/posh-snmp-cisco/readme.md

 ## posh-influx-snmp-cisco

 **PS:** This is currently very work in progress.
-The goal is to be able to get the most relevant information from Cisco devices (ASA, IOS, NX-OS) via SNMP, and the push it to InfluxDB and Grafana.
+The goal is to be able to get the most relevant information from Cisco devices (ASA, IOS, NX-OS) via SNMP, and then push it to InfluxDB and Grafana.
 Right now I'm only working on ASA.

 SNMP walk and SNMP get gotten from https://vwiki.co.uk/SNMP_and_PowerShell.